H. C. Robbins Landon: Writer and lecturer

 Landon wrote for many publications, including Musical America, but he said that his most important association was with The Times in London.
 He wrote for that paper from the early 1950s, and found its accreditation particularly useful in gaining access to archives behind the Iron Curtain.
 In 1957 he was appointed the paper's "special correspondent", a post he held until 1961.
 He became a frequent broadcaster, first on BBC radio, and later on television, where he was praised for his appeal to experts and lay people alike.

 Between 1976 and 1980, Landon produced his five volume magnum opus, Haydn: Chronicle and Works.
 The New Grove Dictionary of Music and Musicians rates this and Landon's 1955 book on the symphonies as "major landmarks in Haydn studies".
 The reviewer in The Times, referring to the second volume, wrote, "Witty, enthralling and humane, it fulfils expectations in every possible way".

 Landon did not confine his scholarship to the study of Haydn.
 His five books on the life and music of Mozart were aimed at a wider public than his works about Haydn, and sold in large numbers in many languages, making his name internationally known.
 In the wake of long-standing myths about Mozart, and new perceptions of him created by the 1979 play and 1984 film Amadeus, Landon set out the facts.
 He rescued Mozart's fellow-composer Salieri from the charge of poisoning his rival, and restored the reputation of Mozart's wife, Constanze, long thought of as "a scatterbrained, lascivious woman, incapable of understanding Mozart and encouraging him to live a disorderly, if not dissolute, existence."

+After discovering a copy of the Jena Symphony under the name of composer Friedrich Witt in the Göttweig Abbey archives, Landon dispelled the previous widely held belief that the symphony was an early work of Beethoven.

 In Europe and America, Landon was sought after as a lecturer.
-In the 1960s, '70s and '80s he held professorial posts at Queen's College, New York; the University of California; University College, Cardiff University; and Middlebury College, Vermont.
+In the 1960s, '70s and '80s he held professorial posts at Queens College, New York; the University of California; University College, Cardiff University; and Middlebury College, Vermont.
 His scholarship was not invariably beyond reproach.
 In 1993, by failing to carry out rudimentary checks, he was duped by a forgery of six "Haydn" piano sonatas.
 When venturing outside his sphere of special expertise he was sometimes criticized for lacking scholarly precision; Grove instances his books on Vivaldi, J. C. Bach and Beethoven.
 He was helped in his researches by many assistants, whose work he was scrupulous about acknowledging.
 Among his helpers were his first wife, Christa, with whom he continued to collaborate after their divorce in the mid-1950s, and his second wife, the historian Else Radant, whom he married in 1957.